1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 <tr><td><img src="images/2.png" width="576" height="360" alt="Madison's transcript loaded in the IMS Extended Transcript Viewer"/></td></tr>
 </table>

 Note that the Extended Transcript standard does not prescribe what a transcript looks like, or how a transcript viewer should behave.
-We created this viewer for the EdTech community in order to encourage adoption and demonstrate how the standard works, but other transcript viewers may look very different, perhaps omitting some types of data or displaying relationships differently.
+Learning Objects created this viewer for the IMS community (and since then, other members have contributed!) in order to encourage adoption and demonstrate how the standard works, but other transcript viewers may look very different, perhaps omitting some types of data or displaying relationships differently.

 <table class="image">
 <caption align="bottom">Same transcript as above, but displayed in the <a href="http://learningobjects.com/#/">Learning Objects</a> transcript viewer.
-Currently displayed using competency-centric settings.</caption>
+In this screenshot, the viewer is configured to only display  competencies.</caption>
 <tr><td><img src="images/3.png" width="576" height="360" alt="LO Extended Transcript Viewer"/></td></tr>
 </table>

 <table class="image">
-<caption align="bottom">Same sample and viewer, but the viewer is configured to display courses.
+<caption align="bottom">Same sample and viewer, but this time the viewer is configured to display courses.
 While the Extended Transcript standard provides a data model, it does not prescribe how a transcript should appear or what it must contain.</caption>
 <tr><td><img src="images/4.png" width="576" height="360" alt="LO Extended Transcript Viewer"/></td></tr>
 </table>

 ## <a name=""></a> Your first transcript!

 All you need it a text editor.
-If you use a Mac, you can use TextEdit (under "Format" menu, select "Make Plain Text"); in MS Windows, you can use Notepad.
+If you use a Mac, you can use TextEdit (under "Format" menu, select "Make Plain Text"), and if you use MS Windows, you can use Notepad.
 I'm using [Atom Editor](https://atom.io/), and there are plenty of other open source options out there.

 While knowledge of [JSON](https://www.json.org/) is a plus, no previous programming or web development experience is required.

 ### <a name=""></a> About JSON-LD

-Before we start, you might be aware that the Extended Transcript standard uses [JSON-LD](https://json-ld.org/).
+Before we start, you might have heard that the Extended Transcript standard uses [JSON-LD](https://json-ld.org/).
 (It does!)
 You might have heard things about JSON-LD that make it sound technically or conceptually difficult, but no need to worry: except as indicated in this tutorial, you don't need to do anything special outside to support it.
-You can create and read extended transcripts without knowing anything about JSON-LD.
+As long as you follow the outlined instructions, you can create and read extended transcripts without knowing anything about JSON-LD.

 Which is great, because if future you (or one of your consumers) does care about linked data, you'll be able to leverage its JSON-LD capabilities.
 And meanwhile, IMS already has plans that will leverage JSON-LD.
 (E.g., to enable verifiable transcripts using badge extensions.)